Imagine sitting beneath a star-strewn sky on a balmy summer evening, listening to a bit of Puccini or Pink Floyd. Or perhaps Sibelius. Or Sinatra.

 How to get to the film festival

-The Rathausplatz is very central and on the usual walking routes of the city centre.
+The Rathausplatz is very central and on the usual walking route around the city centre.

 Address: Rathausplatz, 1010 Vienna | Website